godotengine/godot-docs/tutorials/math/vector_math.rst

 Like the dot product, the **cross product** is an operation on two vectors.
 However, the result of the cross product is a vector with a direction that is perpendicular to both.
 Its magnitude depends on their relative angle.
-If two vectors are parallel, the result of their cross product will be null vector.
+If two vectors are parallel, the result of their cross product will be a null vector.

 .. math::